thoughtspot/rest-api-sdk/sdks/java/docs/ThoughtSpotRestApi.md

   Version: 9.0.0.cl or later   Fetches data from a saved Answer.
-Requires at least view access to the saved Answer and the &#x60;DATADOWNLOADING&#x60; privilege.
+Requires at least view access to the saved Answer.
 The &#x60;record_size&#x60; attribute determines the number of records to retrieve in an API call.
 For more information about pagination, record size, and maximum row limit, see [Pagination and record size settings](https://developers.thoughtspot.com/docs/fetch-data-and-report-apis#_pagination_settings_for_data_and_report_apis).

 ### Example
 ```java